flowbased/fbp-protocol/spec/protocol.md

 * `running`: boolean tells whether the network is running or not
 * `debug`: whether or not network is in debug mode

 ### `output`

 An output message from a running network, roughly similar to STDOUT output of a Unix process, or a line of console.log in JavaScript.
-Output can also be used for passing images from the runtime to the UI.&#x27;
+Output can also be used for passing images from the runtime to the UI.'

 * `message`: contents of the output line
 * `type`: (optional) type of output, either message or previewurl
 * `url`: (optional) URL for an image generated by the runtime

 ### `processerror`